mdkamran-stack/Devops_interview-question-asked_2025/intequestions/CI-CD int .md

     7. Promote to Production: When the code is ready for production, it is manually promoted using ArgoCD to the production environment.
     8. Monitoring: The application is monitored for performance and availability using Kubernetes tools and other monitoring tools.

+## Reduced build and deployment times by20% by optimizing CI/CDpipelines.

+Earlier, our builds were slow, taking about 5 minutes.
+I analyzed the CI/CD pipeline and found redundant steps and lack of caching.
+I implemented parallel builds, introduced dependency caching, and automated deployment scripts.
+These optimizations reduced build and deployment times by 20%, which allowed faster feedback, quicker releases, and improved developer productivity.

+Key Points to Cover

+Builds and deployments were slow, causing delays in delivery.

+Your Responsibility (Task)

+You were expected to improve pipeline efficiency without compromising quality.

+Show that you took ownership of fixing the bottlenecks.

+Actions Taken (What You Did)

+Parallelization: Running tests/build steps in parallel instead of sequential.

+Caching: Using Docker layer caching, dependency caching (Maven, npm, pip, etc.).

+Optimized builds: Removed unnecessary steps, modularized jobs.

+Infrastructure: Used auto-scaling agents/runners for faster builds.

+Automation: Introduced Infrastructure as Code (IaC) or deployment scripts.

+20% faster builds/deployments (e.g., from 5 min to 3 min).

+Improved team productivity and release frequency.

 ## How do you ensure the security and compliance of your CI/CD pipelines in aws

 I secure CI/CD pipelines by integrating DevSecOps practices: